brapifra/vscode-phpserver/README.md

 * `phpserver.ip`: Server IP ('localhost', '0.0.0.0', ...)
 * `phpserver.router`: Specify the location of your custom router script ('router.php', '/home/user/router.php'...)
 * `phpserver.phpPath`: Specify the location of your PHP executable.
 If empty, the extension will use the PHP executable which appears in the $PATH environment variable
+* `phpserver.MultiWorkSpace`: Specifies whether the extension should contemplate a multi-directory environment or not

 ## Release Notes
+### Fork (2.2.1)
+* Added Multi-Workspace support
+* Added Opera option for browser deploy
 ### 2.2.1
 * Fixed "auto launch browser" option in Mac devices (#21).
 Now Safari is supported.
 ### 2.2.0